Jaccomando/phase_2_project_chicago-sf-seattle-ds-082420/README.md

 # King County, WA Home Improvement Project

 This project analyzes King County, WA home sales data to help home owners in King County determine which home improvement projects will increase the sale price of their homes.
-It uses data from 2019 home sales and makes recommendations on which home improvement projects provide the best return on investment (ROI).

 ## Background